sethm/tek4404/README.md

 # About

-This is a Tektronix 4404 emulator.
+This is a Tektronix 4404 emulator in the larval stage.
+There's nothing to see here yet.

 # Status